 Scope of the Order

-The merchandise subject to the order is diamond sawblades.
+The products subject to the order are diamond sawblades.
 The diamond sawblades subject to the order are currently classifiable under subheadings 8202 to 8206 of the Harmonized Tariff Schedule of the United States (HTSUS), and may also enter under subheading 6804.21.00.
 The HTSUS subheadings are provided for convenience and customs purposes.
 A full description of the scope of the order is contained in the Preliminary Decision Memorandum.

 The written description is dispositive.